Valer100/winaccent/docs/getting-started/try-the-demo.md

 </pre>
 </div>

+!!! warning
+    For getting colored output on Windows versions older than 10, you have to install the [`colorama`](https://github.com/tartley/colorama) module (run `pip install colorama` in Command Prompt or PowerShell).
+If you don't install `colorama`, the output won't use colors on these versions.
+On Windows 10+, you don't need to install or do anything.

 ## The GUI mode
 In the GUI mode, the demo program will display a window with an interactive user interface where you can better explore what winaccent has to offer.
 To run the demo program in the GUI mode, run the following command: